As kids, we learned sayings like, “don’t step on a crack, or you’ll break your mama’s back.”

 FALSE.

-It is physically impossible for a contact lens to get trapped behind the eyeball.
-The inside of our eyelids, called the conjunctiva, folds in a way that makes it one continuous layer.
+It is physically impossible for a contact lens to get trapped behind the eye.
+The inside of your eyelids, called the conjunctiva, folds in a way that makes it one continuous layer.
 The conjunctiva lines the inside of the eyelids, folds over and covers the white part of the eye — the sclera.

 This covering creates a barrier, making it impossible for something to go behind the eye.

-Even if a contact lens accidentally folds while it’s in your eye and is hidden under the upper eyelid, it can easily and painlessly be retrieved.
+Even if a contact lens accidentally folds while it’s in your eye and is hidden under the upper eyelid, it can be retrieved.

-Tip: Close your eyes and gently massage the eyelid, and the contact lens should move to a place on the eye where you can retrieve it.
+Tip: Close your eyes and gently massage the eyelid, and the contact lens is likely to move to a place on the eye where you can retrieve it.

 Reading in the dark is bad for your eyes